Main Southern railway line, New South Wales: Parramatta Junction (Granville) to Liverpool

-The Liverpool line extension commenced from Parramatta Junction (now Granville) and was constructed by Mr. H Randle.
+The Liverpool line extension commenced from Parramatta Junction (now Granville) and was constructed by Mr. W Randle.
 The turning of the first sod occurring 20 November 1855.

-The line was constructed as a single track of 8.5 miles (13.7kms) in length laid with double-headed rails of 75lb (34Kg) per yard and with fish joints.
+The line was constructed as a single track of 8.5 miles (13.7 km) in length laid with double-headed rails of 75 lb (34 kg) per yard and with fish joints.
 The total construction cost was placed at £120,040 4s.
 11d.

 The railway was officially opened 18 August 1856 as a result of the inspection of the line by the Governor General.
 The press attending the inspection also noted, "the country [the railway] traverses offers great facilities for railway continuation, being for the most part level and even."

 The building of the railway wasn't without incident as on 16 August 1856, a man died as a result of a derailment.
 The guard on the front of the train noted, "a plank lying across the rails near where [a fencer] was working."

-The Parramatta Junction (Granville) - Liverpool line was opened to the public 1 September 1856.
+The Parramatta Junction (Granville) – Liverpool line was opened to the public 1 September 1856.

 Liverpool to Campbelltown

 The Cumberland County was a large producer of agricultural products such as wheat, maize, beef, and wool.
 This, combined with an approximate 10,000 passengers travelling between Sydney and Campbelltown in 1846, and community support, provided impetus for the construction of a railway line from Sydney to Campbelltown at the earliest possible opportunity.

-On 29 October 1856, it was announced that the Great Southern Railway was to be extended [single line] from Liverpool to Campbelltown with the stations between Liverpool and Campbelltown yet to be determined although, “every landholder on the line is quite prepared to prove to the satisfaction of the Commissioners that the proper place for a station is on his property.”
+On 29 October 1856, it was announced that the Great Southern Railway was to be extended [single line] from Liverpool to Campbelltown with the stations between Liverpool and Campbelltown yet to be determined although, "every landholder on the line is quite prepared to prove to the satisfaction of the Commissioners that the proper place for a station is on his property."

 Owing to financial difficulties, turnover of skilled specialist, and several gold rushes depriving the company of labour, preparations for the construction of a railway reaching Campbelltown didn't commence until 1857 via the issue of a notice from the Commissioner of Railways.
-In the meantime, the plans and estimates (at approximately £11,500 per mile) for the line were completed and sent to the Colonial Secretary in August, 1856.
+In the meantime, the plans and estimates (at approximately £11,500 per mile) for the line were completed and sent to the Colonial Secretary in August 1856.
 These plans and estimates were considered to be, "in such a state of forwardness, that they may be contracted for at once".

 As per the notice, the line was to commence from the south end of Liverpool Railway Station, "and extend thence for twelve miles eight chains, or thereabouts, in a south-westerly direction, through the parishes of Saint Luke, Minto, and Saint Peter, to the Town of Campbelltown, and ending at the south fence of a lane on the property of Charles Morris..."
 The line was to not exceed a gradient of 1 in 100 and the smallest radius of a curve being 30 chains.
 The railway is to be, "a single line throughout, laid with the double-headed rail, 75lbs to the yard, on cross sleepers, with chairs, and fish jointed."